metapolator/metapolator/metapolation.md

 **Me•ta•po•la•tion**: insert an intermediate font instance into a series by calculating it from surrounding known masters.

+*RT: Should we just call this "interpolation", which is what it is, and which we're already calling it elsewhere?*

 This page contains the interaction design research into metapolation and design explorations for handling it.
 For the concrete implementation, see [[CPS metapolation]].

 ## the math